jiritobolka/gooddata.github.com/_posts/2011-07-26-MAQL-description.md

 We have called the SYNCHRONIZE command and we've ended up with an empty GoodData project.
 The last step is to populate it with some useful data.
 We can use the DLI REST API to do it.
 The DLI API is a combination of a private WebDav storage where we upload the self-describing data package and a simple asynchronous call (`/etl/pull`) that starts the data loading process.
 You find more in the [DLI documentation](http://developer.gooddata.com/api/#data).

 The self-describing data package is a ZIP archive, that contains the data file with predefined columns and a simple manifest that describes the mapping between the data file and the project's PDM.
-You can download the data package template from this URL:
+The data package template reside on this URL:

 `https://secure.gooddata.com/gdc/md/<your-project-number>/ldm/singleloadinterface/dataset.<your-dataset-name>/template`

-Then you can unzip it, populate the data file with your data (you'll need to preserve the header row and the column sequence), re-pack it, upload it to the DLI API's WebDav location, and call the `etl/pull` API to start the asynchronous data loading process.
-So, that is about MAQL, PDM and LDM relationship.
+You can simply download the template, unzip it, populate the data file with your data (you'll need to preserve the header row and the column sequence), re-pack it, upload it to the DLI API's WebDav location, and call the `etl/pull` API to start the asynchronous data loading process.
+That's all about the MAQL DDL, PDM, DLI and LDM for today.
 See you next time!